Why Is My Dog Panting Heavily?

 Other Causes of Heavy Panting in Dogs

 Heavy breathing or deep, intense panting can also be a symptom of eclampsia, also called milk fever.
+Eclampsia is a dangerous condition that affects nursing mothers; low blood calcium levels lead to an inability to stand or walk and tremors.
 And allergies, infection, or irritation within the airways can cause wheezy, noisy breathing in dogs.

 No matter what kind of breathing your dog usually has, any unexplained change -- whether heavy panting, coughing, or wheezing -- always rates a call to your vet.